067/11

 “But some areas of the UK are being left behind.
 Many rural and hard-to-reach communities do not have decent broadband access.
 We must ensure the whole country can join the digital age.

 “We are investing £56.9 million to help take broadband to the whole of Wales.
-If the Welsh Government matches our investment, 90 per cent of the country’s homes and businesses will have access to superfast broadband.
+If the Welsh Government matches our investment, 90% of the country’s homes and businesses will have access to superfast broadband.

 “If you suffer the frustration of slow internet connections, then tell your Welsh Assembly Member that you need broadband.
 Urge them to make this investment and ensure that Wales is not left behind.”